Weapons of Class Destruction: Reviews

 E! reacted to the scene by writing, "We seemed to experience the same whirlwind of emotions they did: The hesitance, the shock, the elation, the weirdness of how right it felt, and then, of course, the inevitable 'Oh crap, what did we just do and what does this mean?' awkwardness of it all.
 They, and the show, would never be the same.
 In the best way possible."
 BuzzFeed ranked the episode as the 4th best Veronica Mars episode, behind "A Trip to the Dentist", "Leave It to Beaver", and "Not Pictured."
-TV Line ranked the episode 6th on a similar list.
+TVLine ranked the episode 6th on a similar list.
 Give Me My Remote ranked "Weapons of Class Destruction" as the fifth best episode of Veronica Mars, particularly noting the kiss scene between Logan and Veronica.
 "Veronica kisses Logan in a scene that was full of so much chemistry that it gave me chills.
 The episode ends with Veronica figuring out that Ben was setting Norris up, but, honestly, who was really paying attention at that point?
 Veronica and Logan had finally realized that their chemistry was undeniable!"

-Kimberly Roots, writing for TV Line, responded to the kiss scene by stating, "What got me – and still gets me – about this kiss is how much fire it has.
+Kimberly Roots, writing for TVLine, responded to the kiss scene by stating, "What got me – and still gets me – about this kiss is how much fire it has.
 This isn’t a drunken, convenient hook-up.
 This isn’t a let’s-see-how-this-goes peck.
 This is two people acting on years of something unacknowledged between them.
 We get a long moment of LoVe in action before they break apart and realize what just happened."
 Entertainment Weekly called "Weapons of Class Destruction" one of the "10 essential episodes of Veronica Mars".